wazuh/wazuh-documentation/source/installation-guide/index.rst

   :width: 100%

-In this page you will find instructions on how to install the Wazuh Stack, the instructions of how to install the Wazuh agents can be found :ref:`here <installation_agents>`.
+In this page you will find instructions on how to install the Wazuh Stack, the instructions on how to install the Wazuh agents can be found :ref:`here <installation_agents>`.

 Wazuh Stack flavors
 -------------------

-The user can select the flavor of Wazuh Stack the one that better suits their environment:
+The user can select the flavor of Wazuh Stack that better suits their environment:

 - Open Distro for Elasticsearch:  Is an Apache 2.0-licensed distribution of Elasticsearch     enhanced with enterprise security, alerting, SQL support, automated index management, deep performance analysis, among other features.
 Open Distro for Elasticsearch is 100% open source and community-driven.